Showing posts with label granddaugher. Show all posts

 A volunteer named Fran loaned me her senior bus pass.

-We will be getting off the bus at 16th Street at Liberty Square.
+We will get off the bus at 16th Street and Liberty Square.

-The bus systems in Philly are well-equipped to handle people in wheelchairs.
+The bus system in Philly is well-equipped to accommodate people in wheelchairs.

-As we prepare to board the bus, the bus driver lowers the lift, when it is level with the road he gets out and wheels my granddaughter onto the ramp, he then raises the lift to the bus level, wheels my granddaughter into the wheelchair spot and he bucks and straps her down.
+As we prepare to board the bus, the bus driver lowers the lift.
+When it is level with the road, he gets out and wheels my Granddaughter onto the ramp.
+He then raises the lift to the bus level, wheels her into the wheelchair spot, and buckles and straps her down.

-The people on the bus all clapped when the driver completed his task of loading and strapping my granddaughter into place.
+The people on the bus all clapped when the driver finished loading and strapping my Granddaughter into place.

-We met many nice people on the bus.
+We met many friendly people on the bus.

-When we were on the RMH shuttle van, we met a couple from a small town in Saudi Arabia, their little girl had a bone marrow transplant, she was just 17 months old.
+While on the RMH shuttle van, we met a couple from a small town in Saudi Arabia.
+Their little girl had a bone marrow transplant; she was just 17 months old.

-At the RMH Lora talked to a girl who had a baby in the children’s hospital he had been there for seven weeks.
+At the RMH, Lora spoke with a girl who had a baby at the children's hospital.
+He had been there for seven weeks.

-Her son has a rare disease, he needed surgery on his intestines.
-She had another son with her, he stayed at the daycare at the hospital, while she stayed with her baby.
+Her son has a rare disease, and he needed surgery on his intestines.
+She had another son with her; he stayed at the hospital daycare while she stayed with her baby.

-On our first day at RMH, we met a couple from Wisconsin, they were oriental, and we ran into them again at the Fresh Grocery on 40th Street.
+On our first day at RMH, we met a couple from Wisconsin, who were oriental, and we ran into them again at the Fresh Grocery on 40th Street.

-She seemed to be normal except she had a large head.
+She seemed normal, except for a large head.

-We stepped off the bus and we walked to the Liberty Bell.
+We stepped off the bus and walked to the Liberty Bell.

 Liberty Bell